col1nwu/VMS/README.md

   acquisition tools.
 Failed to do so may result in running the project unsuccessfully.

 ---
-We would also like to share the repository of PUP-1 team here: https://github.com/oscarhzf/pup.
+We would also like to share PUP-1 team's [repository](https://github.com/oscarhzf/pup) here.
 Their project is about the webpage and data representation.

 If you have any questions or comments, feel free to contact us!
 We are more than happy to help you and improve our code